-The Board will covenant for the benefit of the Holders and Beneficial Owners (as defined in the Continuing Disclosure Certificate) of the Series 2020A Bonds to provide certain financial information and operating data relating to the Series 2020A Bonds (the "Annual Report") not later than the January 1 following the end of the Board's fiscal year (which fiscal year currently ends June 30), and to provide notices of the occurrence of certain enumerated events.
+The Board will covenant for the benefit of the Holders and Beneficial Owners (as defined in the Continuing Disclosure Certificate) of the Series 2020B Bonds to provide certain financial information and operating data relating to the Series 2020B Bonds (the "Annual Report") not later than the January 1 following the end of the Board's fiscal year (which fiscal year currently ends June 30), commencing with the report for the fiscal year ending June 30, 2020, and to provide notices of the occurrence of certain enumerated events.
 The Annual Report and notices of the enumerated events will be filed with the Municipal Securities Rulemaking Board.
 See "CONTINUING DISCLOSURE."
 The specific nature of the information to be contained in the Annual Report and in the notices of the enumerated events is set forth in Appendix E-"FORM OF CONTINUING DISCLOSURE CERTIFICATE."
-These covenants are made in order to assist the Underwriters of the Series 2020A Bonds in complying with Securities and Exchange Commission Rule 15c2-12(b)(5).
+These covenants are made in order to assist the Underwriters of the Series 2020B Bonds in complying with Securities and Exchange Commission Rule 15c2-12(b)(5).